 If there is any damage to the amplifier, contact your dealer immediately.
 It is a good idea to keep the shipping carton and packing materials, as they can be used to protect your amplifier whenever you need to move it again in the future.
-An illustration of how to safely repack is attached to the inside of the carton.
+Setting-up your amplifier Your amplifier consists of two components, a pre-amplifier and a power amplifier.
+You need to connect these components together before you can use your amplifier.